Royakash2/Assignment-two-L2/README.md

 PORT=3000
 MONGODB_URI=your mongoDB data base url

-Compile the TypeScript code to JavaScript: $ tsc
+Compile the TypeScript code to JavaScript: npm run build

 To start the application, use the following command: npm start:dev